 - (a) The intention of the Commission is to publish a revised system of spectrum fees that are in line with the Spectrum Regulations and meet the following criteria: - i.
-Promote efficient use of spectrum - ii.
-Prevent stockpiling of spectrum - iii.
-Provide incentives to move to less congested spectrum - iv.
-Provide incentives to hand back spectrum that is not needed

-- v.
-Encourage users to switch to spectrally efficient technologies - vi.
-Reflects the relative economic value of spectrum - vii.
-Be forward looking, technologically neutral and sustainable - viii.
-Be user friendly and easy to implement - ix.
-Be flexible and be tuneable to meet alternative spectrum fee revenue objectives - x.
-Stimulate economic growth - xi.
-Be appropriate for Swaziland conditions and the Commission's resources.
+Promote efficient use of spectrum. - ii.
+Prevent stockpiling of spectrum. - iii.
+Provide incentives to move to less congested spectrum. - iv.
+Provide incentives to hand back spectrum that is not needed. - v.
+Encourage users to switch to spectrally efficient technologies. - vi.
+Reflects the relative economic value of spectrum. - vii.
+Be forward looking, technologically neutral and sustainable. - viii.
+Be user friendly and easy to implement. - ix.
+Be flexible and be tuneable to meet alternative spectrum fee revenue objectives. - x.
+Stimulate economic growth. - xi.
+Be appropriate for Eswatini conditions and ESCCOM resources. - xii.
+The new Spectrum pricing formula and Spectrum fee schedule seeks to emphasize the importance of the efficient use of Spectrum, by the following: - a.
+Rewarding Spectrum users who employ initiatives to efficiently use Spectrum assigned to them. - b.
+Penalizing Spectrum users who use Spectrum inefficiently. - xiii.
+Furthermore, this new pricing framework: - a.
+Considers the developments in the Satellite service where there is the Non GSO networks which have increased in number of installations requiring or accommodating the blanket licensing of Satellite terminals. - b.
+Consider the actual coverage of Land Mobile service networks in the formulation of the Spectrum pricing.